Ignition interlock device: Arizona

+California

 As of July 1, 2010, California implemented a pilot project for DUI sentencing, as a pilot program involving four counties under AB 91: Alameda, Los Angeles, Sacramento, and Tulare.
 Under the pilot project, if driving on a suspended license due to a DUI conviction, legally the court must impose an ignition interlock device requirement for up to a maximum of three years from the date of conviction.
 As of July 1, 2010, interlocks are required upon a DUI conviction in the four counties.

 In the four counties under the AB 91 pilot program, all drivers convicted of a DUI offense are required to install IIDs in their vehicles as a condition to receive restricted driving privileges.
 First offenders convicted of drunk driving are required to install an ignition interlock device in their car for a period of five months and second offenders for a period of one year.
 Previously, this requirement was only required for third offenders and permitted for second offenders, and then for a three-year period.
 The California DMV has written guidelines to clear up some ambiguities in the law.
 Costs associated with ignition interlock devices include $70 – $150 for installation and fees in the range of $60 - $80 per month thereafter.

 SB 598 shortens the amount of time certain repeat DUI offenders will have to wait before becoming eligible to apply for restricted California driving privileges.
 To receive the restricted license, though, these drivers will be required to meet certain criteria, such as the installation of an IID in their vehicles.